maximevaillancourt/digital-garden-jekyll-template/_notes/Turning Learning Upside Down.md

 Soon after that, Laura was on [The 1 Thing Podcast](https://www.the1thing.com/podcasts/99/)t.
 Listen [here](https://overcast.fm/+HzI0exNwA).
 I was on [The 1 Thing podcast, too, btw](https://www.the1thing.com/podcasts/101/).

 Then I interviewed Jeff a couple weeks later.
-[Here is the early release, unedited of that episode](https://overcast.fm/+GMAhjZTq4).
+[Here is that episode](https://transformativeprincipal.org/s5/219).

 We can turn learning over to our students and really empower them in a powerful way.